OpenCMISS/documentation/contribute/dev_login_scripts.rst

 OPENCMISS_MPI_BUILD_TYPE
 ------------------------

 This environment variable specifies the build type of MPI to be setup.
-Available options are debug, release and relwithdebinfo.
+Available options are debug, release, relwithdebinfo and minsizerel.
 Defaults to release.

 OPENCMISS_INSTRMENTATION
 ------------------------